Fall 2002-Spring 2003 Lehman Brady Professor

-Randall Kenan is Professor of English and Comparative Literature at UNC–Chapel Hill.
+Randall Kenan (1963–2020) was Professor of English and Comparative Literature at UNC–Chapel Hill.
 His first novel, A Visitation of Spirits, was published by Grove Press in 1989.
 His collection of stories, Let the Dead Bury Their Dead (Harcourt, Brace, 1992), was nominated for the Los Angeles Times Book Award for Fiction, was a finalist for the National Book Critics Circle Award, and was among The New York Times Notable Books of 1992.
 He is also the author of a young adult biography of James Baldwin (1993), and wrote the text for Norman Mauskoff’s book of photographs, A Time Not Here: The Mississippi Delta (1997).
 Walking on Water: Black American Lives at the Turn of the Twenty-First Century (Alfred A. Knopf, 1999) was nominated for the Southern Book Award.
 He published The Fire This Time, a work of nonfiction, in 2007 and edited The Cross of Redemption: The Uncollected Writings of James Baldwin (2012).
+His last book, If I Had Two Wings (W.W.
+Norton and Co., 2020) was longlisted for the National Book Award for Fiction.

 Lehman Brady Courses